Skip to Content

 5. Allegory of Death; Skeleton

-This wonderful illustration is believed to be from 1690 it is from the collection at the Welcome Trust.
+This excellent illustration is believed to date back to 1690.
+It is from the collection at the Wellcome Trust.

 Allegory of Death